gl-inet/docs4.x/docs/tutorials/wireguard_client.md

 # WireGuard Client

 WireGuard® is an extremely simple yet fast and modern VPN that utilizes **state-of-the-art cryptography**.
-It aims to be [faster](https://www.wireguard.com/performance/), [simpler](https://www.wireguard.com/quickstart/), leaner, and more useful than IPSec, while avoiding the massive headache.
+It aims to be [faster](https://www.wireguard.com/performance/){target="_blank"}, simpler, leaner, and more useful than IPSec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.

 GL.iNet routers have pre-installed WireGuard Client and Server.